 The country is experiencing franchise boom nowadays.
 Homegrown franchise businesses are competing with international franchise companies to seize the market.

-The biggest Indian cities such as New Delhi, Mumbai, Kolkata, Bangalore, and Chennai are available for different franchise businesses as they are highly populated.
-Large population can be beneficial for two reasons.
-On the one hand, it can give an opportunity of a good consuming market and the other hand provide a sufficient labor force.
+The biggest Indian cities such as New Delhi (21.7 mln), Mumbai (17.3 mln), Kolkata (4.5 mln), Bangalore (12.3 mln), and Chennai (7.1 mln) are available for different franchise businesses as they are highly populated.
+A large population can be beneficial for two reasons.
+On the one hand, it can give an opportunity for a good consuming market and the other hand provides a sufficient labor force.

 Franchise fee in India can vary from $3,000 to $30,000 and more, depending on the type of a franchise business.